data-sandbox/data-sandbox/README.md

 Hi there, I’m @data-science-sandbox.
-Originally a mechanical engineer, I'm actively working towards transitioning into the exciting field of data science.
-Join me in my learning journey!
+Aspiring data scientist coming from many years of mechanical engineering.
+I'm fascinated by data analysis and machine learning!